SouravM9/Student-Management/README.md

 ## Student Management App

 Student Management Application is a MERN Stack web-based application designed for colleges to keep track of records of students.
+It has all CRUD(Create-Read-Update-delete) Functionalities.
 It currently has a straightforward functionality where students can register themselves and submit their assignments.

 ## Languages & Frameworks